SunnyTseng/rock_climbing_survey/README.md

 ![image](docs/chunk.PNG)

-- In the final code chunk, we are analyzing the responses of single from single cohort.
-Here is an example for Cohort 1, and "I love climbing".
+- In the final code chunk, we are analyzing the responses of single question from single cohort.
+Here is an example for Cohort 1, and the question "I love to climb".
 You should have 2 output after running the code.

 - One is the plot showing the count of difference between before & after intervention.